AutodeskGames/stingray-docs/source/interactive_help/getting_started/common_windows/asset_browser.md

 | Duplicate assets and folders | Right-click assets and select **Duplicate**.
 For folders in the Asset Browser, right-click and select **Duplicate Folder**. |

 ## Tree view
-The Tree view displays all folders in your game project.
+The Tree view displays all folders in your project.
 Select a folder to display its contents in the File view area.

 You can use the **Import** button directly above the Tree view to import assets directly to a selected folder.